 Shooting Star Candle Strategy

 The shooting star candle strategy is a very simple but very effective methodology to trade the financial markets.
-You can trade stocks, Forex currencies, commodities, futures and even cryptocurrencies across various time frames.
+You can trade stocks, Forex, currencies, commodities, futures and even cryptocurrencies across various time frames.

-The kinds of trade setup we’re going to propose through this reversal trading strategy have an astonishing high rate of success.
+The kinds of trade setup we’re going to propose through this reversal trading strategy have an astonishingly high rate of success.
 However, the only downside is that they will only show up on your Forex candlestick chart once in a while.